Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 This is a 2D Game Engine, which I created for game development and learning.
 Maybe today, there is not any code line, but this Engine was created from a [Breakout Tutorial](https://learnopengl.com/In-Practice/2D-Game/Breakout).
-The code owner is Joey de Vries, who has the [learnopengl.com](https://learnopengl.com/) webpage too.
+The tutorial owner is Joey de Vries, who has the [learnopengl.com](https://learnopengl.com/) webpage too.
 Its [License](https://learnopengl.com/code_viewer_gh.php?code=src/7.in_practice/3.2d_game/0.full_source/progress/2.program.cpp).